section-engineering-education/engineering-education/content/articles/hyperparmeter-tuning/index.md

 ---

 There are a list of **other hyperparameters** to explore when it comes to decision trees and random forests.
 Being powerful models, they can be very difficult to generalize and easy to memorize the training examples.
 Hence.. go ahead and explore all the arguments that the `DecisionTreeClassifier` and `RandomForestClassifier` functions permit.

-That is it from me, I hope this article is useful or helps you find what you were looking for.
+Hope this article is useful or helps you find what you were looking for.
 Happy coding :))